-Recruit a New Entrant Apprentice or Trainee
+Recruit a New Apprentice

 Step by step guide

-1. Identify apprenticeship
+1. Identify apprenticeship role

-3. Develop a job description
+2. Develop a job description

-4. Contact the Apprenticeships Team
+3. Contact the Apprenticeships Team

-5. Decision time
+4. Decision time

 If you decide to go ahead with recruiting an apprentice, please inform your local HR Team who will obtain the correct local approvals and raise a Staff Request in the University's HR system.

-6. Review
+5. Review

-7. Advertise
+6. Advertise

-10. Interview
+8. Interview

+Once you have identified your chosen candidate(s), please contact them to make a verbal offer of employment.
+Please inform the Apprenticeships Team and the training provider of the outcome.
+You will need to confirm the dates for the apprenticeship with the training provider before issuing the contract.
 Contractual conditions: New entrant apprentices are appointed under the terms and conditions specified in the Apprenticeship Agreement contract (which has the Apprenticeship Learner Agreement embedded).
-This document is generated from the University's HR system and the Apprenticeships Team can help to complete this.
+This document is generated from the University's HR system.
 Apprentices are also bound by the Handbook for Support Staff, with the exception of their pay progression and the policy on fixed-term contracts.

-13. Start the apprenticeship
+10. Start the apprenticeship

 Once your apprentice has started in their post, they will be invited to an induction with the Apprenticeships Team.
 The training provider will correspond with the apprentice's line manager to make sure the apprentice is set up on their course and has completed any relevant documents.